FrezsSec/Cybersecurity-Lab-Security-Monitoring-Attack-Simulation/README.md

 5. Open VirtualBox, select the imported Kali Linux VM, and click "Start".
 6. Use the default credentials (username: **kali**, password: **kali**) to log in.

+## Installing Windows Server 2022

+1. Navigate to the[Microsoft Evaluation Center](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022) and download the ISO file.
+2. Fill in the required information and select "64-bit Edition" under ISO downloads.